racielago/racielago/README.md

 ### 👨‍💻 About Me

 I am an **Electrical & Embedded Systems Engineer** specialising in intelligent system design for smart energy and industrial automation.
-My expertise lies in integrating **embedded AI, IoT, and real-time control** to develop sustainable and efficient solutions for power systems and manufacturing environments.
+My work bridges hardware, software, and algorithms to develop sustainable and efficient solutions for power systems and manufacturing environments.
 I am actively seeking collaborative opportunities, open-source projects, and roles focused on innovation in the Edge AI and IIoT space.

 | **My Focus & Expertise**                                                                 | **My Goals & Interests**                                                               |